Modified gravity from Weyl connection and the $f(R,\cal{A})$ extension: Modified gravity from Weyl geometry

 Finally, note that imposing the matter conservation equation $\nabla_{\mu} T^{\mu}{}_{\nu} = 0$, equation (\ref{Weylfieldeqs}) implies

 which is the conservation equation corresponding to the Weyl field.

 In summary, the modified gravity theory of this class, constructed using the Weyl connection, is not trivial and indeed exhibits a richer structure.
-As one can see it has $2+1$ degrees of freedom, with the extra degree of freedom comparing to general relativity being just the Weyl field.
+As one can see it has one extra vector degree of freedom comparing to general relativity. {In particular, the theory has the extra Weyl gauge field $A_{\mu}$, which originally contributes four degrees of freedom, however, due to the Weyl-integrability condition $A_{\mu} = \partial_{\mu}\phi$, one degree of freedom is eliminated, resulting in a total of three additional propagating modes beyond those of general relativity.
+Hence, these classes of theories have the same number of degrees of freedom with Type 3 types of New General Relativity studied in \cite{Tomonari:2024ybs,Tomonari:2024lpv} (see also \cite{Gialamas:2024uar,Capozziello:2024lsz,Barriga:2024hpe}). }

 As expected, due to the fact that action (\ref{fullaction}) is linear in the Weyl-connection Ricci scalar, which differs from the Levi-Civita Ricci scalar by at most first derivatives of the Weyl field, the resulting field equations are not higher-order, and thus the theory is free from Ostrogradsky ghosts \cite{Ostrogradsky}, while for the same reason the Weyl field equation of motion does not contain higher-order terms too.
 Hence, the theory at hand is ghost free.
 Definitely, we notice that in the case $A_{\mu}=0$ equation (\ref{Weylfieldeqs}) recovers the standard Einstein field equations, while the connection equation (\ref{Weylconnectioneqs}) disappears.